 DEVICE(WII [CLASSIC] Returns data from a Wii Classic controller.

 funct) 'funct' is a 1 or 2 letter code indicating the information to return as follows:

 LX the position of the analog left joystick x axis

 LY the position of the analog left joystick y axis

 RX the position of the analog right joystick x axis

 RY the position of the analog right joystick y axis

 L the position of the analog left button

 R the position of the analog right button

-B a bitmap of the state of all the buttons.
-A bit will be set to 1 if the button is pressed.
+button is pressed.

 T the ID code of the controller - should be hex &HA4200101

 The button bitmap is as follows:

 BIT 0 Button R

 BIT 1 Button start

 BIT 2 Button home

 BIT 3 Button select

 BIT 4 Button L

 BIT 5 Button down cursor

 BIT 6 Button right cursor

 BIT 7 Button up cursor

 BIT 8 Button left cursor

 BIT 9 Button ZR

 BIT 10 Button x

 BIT 11 Button a

 BIT 12 Button y

 BIT 13 Button b

 BIT 14 Button ZL

 DEVICE(WII NUNCHUCK Returns data from a Wii Classic controller.

 funct) 'funct' is a 1 or 2 letter code indicating the information to return as follows:

 AX the x axis acceleration

 AY the y axis acceleration

 AZ the z axis acceleration

 JX the position of the joystick x axis

 JY the position of joystick y axis

 C the state of the C button

 Z the state of the Z button

 T the ID code of the controller - should be hex &HA4200000

 DIR\$( fspec, type ) or Will search the default Flash Filesystem or SD Card for files and return the names of entries found.

 DIR\$( fspec ) or DIR\$( ) 'fspec' is a file specification using wildcards the same as used by the FILES command.
 Eg, "." will return all entries, ".TXT" will return text files.
 Note that the wildcard . does not find files or folders without an extension.

 'type' is the type of entry to return and can be one of:

-VOL Search for the volume label only
+ALL Search for all files and directories

-DIR Search for directories only Search for files only (the default if lympt is not analified)
+DIRSearch for directories onlyFILESearch for files only (the default if 'type' is not specified)

 FILE Search for files only (the default if 'type' is not specified)